freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/lab-madlibs/user-stories.md

-1. You should define the following variables using `let`:
+1. You should declare the following variables using `let`:
 - `adjective`
 - `noun`
 - `verb`